 But if you wanted a bag that will have a dedicated pocket for everything, then this is an awesome bag for you.
 In addition to the ridiculous amount of internal and external pockets, the Rush24 pack also features front and side MOLLE panels, as well as a few attachment points on the shoulder straps.

 And it is a very comfortable backpack to carry for longer periods of time.
 The back panel and the harness both feature really thick padding and breathable mesh, for superb comfort.
 There’s also a sternum strap that will ensure those shoulder straps stay put so that you’re always able to stay agile.

 The back panel also features a drainage point, which will keep the contents of the bag dry in case of a hydration reservoir disaster.
 And the side compression straps allow for load stabilization, and they let you tighten up the backpack when it’s not at full capacity.

 This bag has two main compartments with multiple internal pockets and sleeves.
 The bigger compartment features a dedicated laptop sleeve, while the smaller one has an internal organizer panel with slip pockets for a phone and tablet.
 In addition to that, the backpack also features two zippered pockets on the front panel, for easy organization of even the smallest items.

-There’s also plenty of room for the bulky items that can’t fit inside the backpack, thanks to the multiple front and side MOLLE panels.
+There’s also plenty of room for the bulky items that can’t fit inside the backpack, thanks to the multiple front and side MOLLE webbing.
 And the compression straps on the side allow for easy load stabilization, and they let you attach even more big and bulky items to the exterior of the bag.